RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

 ### Goals
 By the end of this project, learners should be able to setup a LAMP Stack and deploy a static php page.

+# Project Highlight

+- Web Stack Implementation (LAMP Stack) In AWS

+- Introduction To Web Stack
+  - What is Web Stack
+    - Lamp Stack

+  - Importance of Using LAMP Stack
+  - Target Audience
+  - Prerequisite
+  - Goals To Be Accomplished By The End of The Project

+- Getting Started With LAMP Stack
+  - Launching an Ubuntu Instance on AWS Console and SSH Into It From Your Terminal
+  - Installating Apache
+  - Installating  Mysql
+  - Installating PHP
+  - Configuring Apache Web server to Serves As A Virtual Host
+  - Modifying Directory Index To Serve php files
+  - Testing PHP with Apache
+  - Testing PHP and Mysql with Apache (LAMP Stack)

+- Best Practices Of LAMP Stack

+-  Use Cases of LAMP STACK

+# Conclusion

 # Getting Started With LAMP Stack